StackMCP

 GITHUB_PERSONAL_ACCESS_TOKEN: ghp_your_token

-Getting these structural differences wrong is the number one reason MCP servers fail to load in Continue.
+Two key differences: mcpServers is an array (with - prefix), not an object with named keys.
+The server name moves to a name field.
+Getting this wrong is the number one reason MCP servers fail to load in Continue.

 Where the Config File Lives